-IMPORTANT: Electronic devices are susceptible to lightning and power station electrical surges.
+IMPORTANT: Electronic devices are susceptible to lightning and power station electrical surges from both the AC outlet and the telephone line.
 It is recommended that a surge protector be installed to protect against such surges.

-When mounting a PRX-3 in close proximity of the K-1705-IP (ie: using a PRX-3-MK-GNP Mounting Kit) In programming set "Relay 2 mode" to "Alarm" and wire as shown below.
-For more Information on PRX-3 See DOD 228.
+When mounting a PRX-3 in close proximity of the K-1700-IP (I.E. using a PRX-3-MK-GNP mounting Kit) In programming set "Relay 2 mode" to "Alarm" and wire as shown below.
+For more Information on PRX-3 See DOD# 228.